 The system reliability measure expresses the relationship between safety and asset condition.
-The rate of vehicle failures in service, defined as mean distance between major mechanical failures, is measured as vehicle revenue miles operated divided by the number of major mechanical failures.11 MBTA continues to invest in and plan for a highly reliable, safe operation of its public transportation system.
-As MBTA introduces new vehicles across all its transportation modes over the next several years, it is anticipated that there may be a burn-in period for the
+The rate of vehicle failures in service, defined as mean distance between major mechanical failures, is measured as vehicle revenue miles operated divided by the number of major mechanical failures.9 MBTA continues to invest in and plan for a highly reliable, safe operation of its public transportation system, and will strive to maintain the highest level of system reliability for CY2024.